ozyurtf/cpu-scheduler/README.md

 Suspend <--- Blocked
 ```

-In the six-state model, we fixed the issue that we mentioend in five-state model.
+In the six-state model, we fixed the issue that we mentioend in five-state model by adding a new state.

-But now the problem is: how to decide if we should bring a brand new process to the main memory or if we should bring a process from the suspend queue.
+But now the issue is: how to decide if we should bring a brand new process to the main memory or if we should bring a process from the suspend queue ?
 In addition, CPU doesn't know which process in the suspend queue is ready for execution and which process is not.
-And because it doesn't know this, it may try to take a process in suspend queue that is still waiting for an event completion and try to execute it.
+And because it doesn't know this, it may try to take a process in suspend queue that is still waiting for an event completion and try to execute that process.

-To avoid this, we can divide suspend state into two new states: **Ready/Suspend**, and **Blocked/Suspend**
+To avoid this, we can divide suspend state into two new states: **Ready - Suspend**, and **Blocked - Suspend**

-- **Ready/Suspend**: This state means that the process is currently in the disk and ready for execution.
+- **Ready - Suspend**: This state means that the process is currently in the disk and ready for execution.
-- **Blocked/Suspend**: This state means that the process is currently in the disk but still waiting for an event completion.
+- **Blocked - Suspend**: This state means that the process is currently in the disk but still waiting for an event completion.

-When we introduce these two states instead of **Suspend** state, the new model will have seven states in total and we call this **Seven-State Model**.
+When we introduce these two states and remove the **suspend** state, the new model will have seven states in total and we call this **Seven-State Model**.

 In all of these state models, sometimes there might be multiple processes that are ready and waiting to be executed.
 How we can decide which one of these processes to run ?